garvan2021/NoteBook/ubuntu/commands.md

 ## Create a sudo user

 - Crerate a user to system
-here replace "kelvin" as your favourite
+here replace "kelvin" to your favourite
 ```shell
 sudo adduser kelvin
 ```

 - Add user to sudo group
-here replace "kelvin" as your favourite
+here replace "kelvin" to your favourite
 ```shell
 sudo usermod -aG sudo kelvin
 ```